 I never know when this conversation may arise, nor am I good at predicting who will be the one to spark it.
-But its recurrent throughout my dating life so why not breach the topic.
+But it’s recurrent throughout my dating life so why not breach the topic.
 It never so much happens with friends or family but maybe that’s because they have a clear insight into my life.
-The topic usually comes up with someone who I’m talking to over text, the distance created by messengers through a mobile phone also makes them more comfortable.
+The topic usually comes up with someone who I’m talking to over text, and haven’t spent much time with in my day to day life.
+The distance created by messengers also seems to make them more comfortable.

 So, I’m texting a young Swedish boy who had moved to London a few years prior.
 Everything seems to be going well, so the conversation moves into the areas we live.
 I ask casually ‘Where do you live?’ to which I get the response North Greenwich and a bit about the area.
 In turn the young man then asks me….